pillarjs/path-to-regexp/Readme.md

 // pathToRegexp.compile(path)
 ```

-- **path** A string in the express format, an array of strings, or a regular expression.
+- **path** An Express-style string, an array of strings, or a regular expression.
-- **keys** An array to be populated with the keys present in the url.
+- **keys** An array to be populated with the keys found in the path.
 - **options**
   - **sensitive** When `true` the route will be case sensitive. (default: `false`)
   - **strict** When `false` the trailing slash is optional. (default: `false`)